peymanHashemi/Digital-Image-Ex01/README.md

 #ImageFiltering #NoiseReduction #TemplateMatching

-# Exercise 3
-## Question 1: Fundamentals of Fourier Transform (I): DCT, DFT, and Sampling Theorem
-## Question 1: Fundamentals of Fourier Transform (II): 2D Convolution

-- Fourier Analysis

-  * Match the shapes present in the images and patterns in their Fourier magnitude image

-- Fourier Analysis continued

-  * Don't remember but pretty

-- Hybrid Image

-  * Details of one image on top of coarse information of another

 ## Question 1: Fundamentals of Fourier Transform (I)

 This section explores the foundational concepts of Fourier Transform, including Discrete Cosine Transform (DCT), Discrete Fourier Transform (DFT), and Sampling Theorem.
 The tasks include: